 Each wing contains two flaps on the trailing edge inboard of the ailerons.
-With flaps extended, stall speed decreases.
+With flaps extended, stall speed decreases approximately 7 to 9 knots.

-Selection of a flap position on the FLAP handle controls travel of the flaps by powering flap motor through limit switches and the flap motor relay.
-The flap motor drives a gearbox connected to four flexible driveshafts that, in turn, connect to jackscrew actuators at each flaps.
-To prevent overtravel, the flap motor has a dynamic braking system of two sets of motor windings.
+Selection of a flap position on the FLAP handle controls travel of the flaps by powering the flap motor through limit switches and a flap motor relay.
+The flap motor drives a gearbox connected to four flexible driveshafts that, in turn, connect to a jackscrew actuator at each flap.
+To prevent overtravel, the flap motor has a dynamic braking system with two sets of motor windings.